khadorkin/tribeez/README.md

 ## Prerequisite

-You need to install and start the [API](https://bitbucket.org/antoinerousseau/tribeez-api) first:
+You need to install and start the [API](https://bitbucket.org/antoinerousseau/tribeez-api)

 ## Dependencies